andreasabel/inCode/entry/you-could-have-invented-matrices.md

 A(\mathbf{v}) = v_1 A(\mathbf{e}_1) + v_2 A(\mathbf{e}_2) + v_3 A(\mathbf{e}_3)
 ")

-Wow!
+Okay, take a moment to pause and take that all in.
+This is actually a pretty big deal!
 This just means that, to study
 ![A](https://latex.codecogs.com/png.latex?A "A"), **all you need to study** is how ![A](https://latex.codecogs.com/png.latex?A "A") acts on our *basis vectors*.
 If you know how ![A](https://latex.codecogs.com/png.latex?A "A") acts